 I down loaded this beautiful free picture from Pexels by Eva Elijas.
 I love the colours and who would have thought of Borage and Strawberries as a combo?
 Well…..
 I’ve totally co-incidentally read recently that it’s good to grow borage and strawberries together as they are believed to stimulate each others growth!
 (Also borage and tomatoes as borage can act as a natural insect repellent.)
 For me though, the colours just work so beautifully.
 Thank you Eva Elijas at Fleur Rustique for this gorgeous picture.

-BORAGE OIL FOR SKIN CARE
+BORAGE OIL SKIN BENEFITS

 Of all plant oils, borage oil contains one of the highest levels of the fatty acid - gamma-linolenic acid known as GLA which is what makes borage oil such a strong anti-inflammatory.
 GLA is one type of omega-6 “essential” fatty acid that the body cannot make on its own so we must get it from outside sources such as borage oil.